ismael-miguel/SimpleTemplate/README.md

 	echo $template->getPHP($arguments);

-I recommend you to do not look at it.
-In there lies madness and **bad** code.
-Stay away from it!
-BEWARE!!! **BEWARE!!!1**

-I've put some effort into making the generated some readable (or, at least, followable), but there's still madness there!
+You definetivelly (now) should look at the generated code.
+You will find some notes about optimization and what-not.

+Please, BEWARE of bad code!!!

 ##How it works